Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Multiwavelength and multimessenger observations

 \subsection{X-ray Analysis}

-We analyze the Swift-XRT observations of NGC 4278 (Table~\ref{tab:xrt} in the Appendix) using \texttt{HEASOFT} (v6.35.1).
-Data reduction is performed with \texttt{xrtpipeline} (v0.13.7) and \texttt{CALDB} (v20240522).
-Using \texttt{xselect}, source events are extracted from a 20-pixel radius circle centered on the position of NGC 4278, while background events are taken from a 30--45 pixel annulus.
-We generate the corresponding Ancillary Response Files (ARFs) using standard tools.
-Spectra are fitted in the 0.3--8 keV band using \texttt{XSPEC} (v12.15.0) with C-statistics.
-We apply an absorbed power-law model, fixing the Galactic column density at $N_{\rm H} = 2.2 \times10^{20}\rm~cm^{-2}$~\citep{2013MNRAS.431..394W} and allowing the intrinsic absorption, photon index, and normalization to vary.
-A joint fit to the dataset yields a photon index of $\Gamma = 2.11$ and an unabsorbed flux of $1.43 \times 10^{-12}~\rm{erg ~cm^{-2}~s^{-1}}$ in the 0.3--10 keV band.
+We analyze the Swift-XRT observations of NGC 4278 ( {Table~\ref{tab:xray_fit_error} and table~\ref{tab:xrt}} in the Appendix) using \texttt{HEASOFT} (v6.35.1).
+Data reduction was performed with \texttt{xrtpipeline} (v0.13.7) and \texttt{CALDB} (v20240522).
+Source events {were extracted using \texttt{xselect}} from a 20-pixel radius circle centered on the position of NGC 4278, while background events {were} taken from a 30--45 pixel annulus.
+We {generated} the corresponding Ancillary Response Files (ARFs) using standard tools.
+Spectra {were} fitted in the 0.3--8 keV band using \texttt{XSPEC} (v12.15.0) with C-statistics.
+We {applied} an absorbed power-law model, fixing the Galactic column density at $N_{\rm H} = 2.2 \times10^{20}\rm~cm^{-2}$~\citep{2013MNRAS.431..394W} and allowing the intrinsic absorption, photon index, and normalization to vary.
+A joint fit to the dataset yielded a photon index of $\Gamma = 2.11$ and an unabsorbed flux of $1.43 \times 10^{-12}~\rm{erg ~cm^{-2}~s^{-1}}$ in the 0.3--10 keV band.
 The detailed fitting results are presented in Table~\ref{tab:xray_fit_error} in the Appendix.
 Comparison with archival observations~\citep{Younes_2010,pellegrini2012agn} confirms that the source remained in a quasi-quiescent state during this period.